Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Introduction

-\begin{itemize} \item \emph{High-precision related challenges.} On the one hand, the targets themselves are usually very small (\emph{e.g.}, typically occupy $\leq9\times 9$ pixels), dim (\emph{e.g.}, with an SNR $\leq 3$) \cite{li2023direction, liu2023infrared, fan2024diffusion}, and with insufficient appearance features, such as shape and texture information.
+\begin{itemize} \item \emph{High-precision related challenges.} On the one hand, the targets themselves are usually very small (e.g., typically occupy $\leq9\times 9$ pixels), dim (e.g., with an SNR $\leq 3$) \cite{li2023direction, liu2023infrared, fan2024diffusion}, and with insufficient appearance features, such as shape and texture information.
 Such characteristics increase the difficulty of developing effective feature representations.
 On the other hand, the background is usually nonsmooth and nonuniform, containing clutter and noise.
 Clutter refers to imaged real things, while noise refers to electronic noise and inaccuracies of the signal processor.
-They almost occupy the entire image, and some of them are strong and dynamic, similar to the targets.
+They almost occupy the entire image, and some of them are strong and dynamic, similar to the targets as shown in Fig. \ref{Fig1}(a) and (b).
 This complicates the effective suppression of false alarms. \item \emph{High-robustness related challenges.} Apart from the aforementioned challenges, the target characteristics evolve temporally under motion conditions.
-The intensity of the target varies, and the local background neighborhood of the target also changes dynamically, making it difficult to detect the target continuously. \item \emph{High-efficiency related challenges.} The application of IRST detection requires real-time processing of massive data streams, while IRST is extremely sparse in the spatial domain.
-It is difficult to balance sufficient feature extraction with efficient computation. \item \emph{High-university related challenges.} In practical applications, there are various targets, such as air-breathing aircraft, rocket-propelled vehicles, and unpowered aerodynamic gliders \cite{el2016classifications, krishnan2024propulsion}, each exhibiting distinct infrared radiation characteristics.
-In addition, many complex backgrounds (e.g., sea, cloud, and land environments) present unique clutter properties.
-Adapting to different targets and backgrounds is challenging. \end{itemize}
+The intensity of the target varies, and the local background neighborhood of the target also changes dynamically.
+Furthermore, practical scenarios involve diverse complex backgrounds with distinct clutter properties and various targets with different grayscale distributions, as shown in Fig. \ref{Fig1}(a) and (b).
+These complex factors make it difficult to detect targets continuously and stably. \item \emph{High-efficiency related challenges.} The application of IRST detection requires real-time processing of massive data streams, while IRST is extremely sparse in the spatial domain.
+It is difficult to balance sufficient feature extraction with efficient computation. \end{itemize}

 Therefore, in diverse complex scenarios, \textit{which modeling domain can better exhibit the targets?
-Which prior information can more effectively capture the essential differences between target and background?} Exploring these questions is critical to achieve precise, robust, efficient, and universal detection.
+Which prior information can more effectively capture the essential differences between target and background?} Exploring these questions is critical to achieve precise, robust, and efficient detection.